 The following standards for continuing at the University of South Carolina Beaufort apply to all students.
-Administration of these regulations is the responsibility of the Executive Vice Chancellor for Academic Affairs, who is not empowered to waive any of the provisions.
+Administration of these regulations is the responsibility of the Provost, who is not empowered to waive any of the provisions.

 Academic Review

 The academic record of every undergraduate student will be reviewed at the end of each fall and spring semester.
 Some of the individual departments have higher academic requirements for students to continue in their degree programs.
 However, no student will be suspended academically from the University unless he/she fails to meet the standards specified here.